unosquare/swan/README.md

 SWAN stands for Stuff We All Need

 Repeating code and reinventing the wheel is generally considered bad practice.
 At Unosquare we are committed to beautiful code and great software.
-Swan is a collection of classes and extension methods that we and other good developers have developed and evolved over the years.
-We found ourselves copying and pasting the same code for every project every time we started it.
-We decide to kill that cycle once and for all.
+Swan is a collection of classes and extension methods that we (and other good developers) have written and evolved over the years.
+We found ourselves copying and pasting the same code for every project every time we started them.
+We decided to kill that cycle once and for all.
 This is the result of that idea.
-Our philosophy is that SWAN should have no external dependencies, it should be cross-platform, and it should be useful.
+Our philosophy is that Swan should have no external dependencies, it should be cross-platform, and it should be useful.

  Table of contents
 =================
   * [Libraries](#libraries)